openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func next(): Bool
 ```

 Function: Moves to the next row.
-Must call `next()` once to move to the first row, call again to move to the second row, and so on.
-When `true` is returned, the driver populates the current row of the result set with data.
-When `false` is returned, it indicates the end, and the current row content of the result set remains unchanged.
+Must call `next()` once to move to the first row, second call moves to the second row, and so on.
+When returning `true`, the driver fills the current row of the result set with data; when returning `false`, it ends without modifying the current row's content.

-Return Value:
+Return value:

-- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the next row contains data, otherwise returns `false`.
+- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if next row has data, otherwise `false`.

 ### func next(Array\<SqlDbType>) <sup>(deprecated)</sup>